mindee/devrel/jobs/technical-writer.md

 ## Recruitment Process

-Please send us your resume and a quick note of why you might be a good fit for this job, along with examples of content you wrote and have the right to share with us.
+Please send us your resume as a PDF and a quick note of why you might be a good fit for this job, along with examples of content you wrote and have the right to share with us.

 1. If your profile fits, you will have a 30 minutes call with an HR representative.
 2. If we feel we need to better assess your technical writing skills, we will give you a paid home assignment.